g8hh/the-tree-of-life/docs/buyables.md

 - title: **optional**. displayed at the top in a larger font.
 It can also be a function that returns updating text.

 - cost(): cost for buying the next buyable.
-Can have an optional argument "x" to calculate the cost of the x+1th object, but needs to use "current amount" as a default value for x. (x is a `Decimal`).
+Can have an optional argument "x" to calculate the cost of the x+1th purchase. (x is a `Decimal`).
     Can return an object if there are multiple currencies.

 - effect(): **optional**.
 A function that calculates and returns the current values of bonuses of this buyable.
+Can have an optional argument "x", similar to cost.
     Can return a value or an object containing multiple values.

 - display(): A function returning everything that should be displayed on the buyable after the title, likely including the description, amount bought, cost, and current effect.
 Can use basic HTML.